 Health Indicator Report of Arthritis Prevalence

-Arthritis is the leading cause of disability and affects 53 million adults 18 and older in the U.S. Arthritis is also associated with substantial activity limitation, work disability, and reduced quality of life.
-Findings from the National Health Interview Survey (2010-2012) indicated that 9.8 percent of adults 18 and older (22.7 million) had arthritis attributable activity limitation.
-In 2015, the prevalence of arthritis among adults age 18 and older in Utah was 20.9 percent.
-This represents approximately 435,000 individuals based on the estimated Utah population 18 and older for 2015.
+Arthritis affects 54 million adults (1 in every 4) in the United States and is projected to increase.
+Arthritis is a leading cause of disability and is associated with substantial activity limitation, work disability, and reduced quality of life.
+In 2016, the percent of Utah adults age 18 and older with arthritis was 19.8 percent (crude rate).
+This represents approximately 451,500 individuals based on the estimated Utah population 18 and older for 2016.

-NotesDoctor-diagnosed arthritis was self-reported in the BRFSS and was not confirmed by a health-care provider; however, such self-reports have been shown to be acceptable for surveillance purposes.
+NotesDoctor-diagnosed arthritis was self-reported and was not confirmed by a health-care provider; however, such self-reports have been shown to be acceptable for surveillance purposes.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health